vstream360/vstream360-player/README.md

 > WE LOVE 360°-LIVE.
 >
-> Videostream360 player is the popular 360° video playback for LIVE and OnDemand streams across browsers and file types.
-Its based on HTML5 WebGL.
-If a device doesn't support this feature the Flashplayer fallback will automatically used or the Mobile App (Works with URL'scheme).
+>videostream360’s panoramic player is the smart and easy-to-use 360° video playback for LIVE and OnDemand streams on any browser and file type.
+It is based on HTML5 WebGL.
+If a device doesn't support this feature the Flashplayer fallback will be called up automatically or - on mobile devices - the Mobile App that works with URL'scheme will take over.
+>
-> It empowers you to embed your 360° content in your platform to share your experience with high availability.
-> With our interactive backend you can manage multiple streams and append interactive content like hotspots.
-> The Javascript API gives your the posibility to programmatically interact with your VR content to create awesome user experiences.
+>The player empowers you to embed your 360° content in your platform to share your experience with high availability.
+With our interactive backend platform you can manage multiple streams and append interactive content like clickable hotspots.
+The Javascript API gives your the possibility to programmatically interact with your VR content to create awesome user experiences.
-> For more information visit out website: www.videostream360.com
-> In our shop you also order a All In One solution with camera included to start right now!

 ## Content